-To comply with federal guidelines requiring states to review their guidelines from time to time, NRS 125B.070 used to provide that the Family Law Section of the State Bar of Nevada should perform a quadrennial review to see if the statute was functioning adequately.
+To comply with federal guidelines requiring States to review their guidelines from time to time, NRS 125B.070 used to provide that the Family Law Section of the Nevada Bar should perform a quadrennial review to see if the statute was functioning adequately.
 It did so in 1992 and 1996 (the reports are posted at http://willicklawgroup.com/page.asp?id=13).

-The original 1992 committee exhaustively reviewed the legislative history leading up to the adoption of the Nevada child support guidelines, and noted:
+The original 1992 Committee exhaustively reviewed the legislative history leading up to the adoption of the Nevada child support guidelines, and noted: